 - have COVID-19 symptoms (including mild symptoms) or a positive test

-- are told to self-isolate by NHS Test and Trace or the NHS COVID-19 app
+- are told to self-isolate by NHS Test and Trace

 If you’re volunteering in a workplace or someone else’s home, you should follow guidance on working safely during COVID-19.